faizrr/elibrary-downloader/README.md

 ### Known bugs
 * First page is empty
-* Page format is A3, which is quite big for
+* Page format is A3, which is quite big for most books.

 Feel free to contribute :)